 How well this phrase translates to creativity during social isolation.

 Time unhinged from its normal framework, and space-constrained to one’s home, this is a period of creative ambivalence: the concept that negative space, as expressed by lack of human connection, and deprivation of creative resources – can, and will, lead to something positive.

 For me, just like with so many others, my “lockdown world” has shrunk to a unitary universe – that of my other half, my wife.
 In moments, during this lockdown, I have loved my little universe with an intensity that is new to me.

-Imagination is unleashed by constraints and innovation is a creative person’s response to limitation.
-Under normal circumstances, as an editorial photographer I have the privilege of working with accomplished stylists and designers.
-Forcing myself to be fully involved purposefully and personally, was a lesson in authenticity, connection and courage.
-In absence of a gown, I foraged Queen Anne’s Lace wildflowers and created a top for my muse by glueing it on her back with the only thing available as skin glue: glucose syrup.
+Imagination is unleashed by constraints, and innovation is a creative person’s response to limitation.
+Under normal circumstances, as an editorial photographer, I have the privilege of working with accomplished stylists and designers.
+Forcing myself to be fully involved purposefully and personally, was a lesson in authenticity, connection, and courage.
+In absence of a gown, I foraged Queen Anne’s Lace wildflowers and created a top for my muse by gluing it on her back with the only thing available as skin glue: glucose syrup.
 I also created an ethereal skirt using some spare tule.
-What had attracted me to Queen Anne’s flowers was their delicate, lace-like feature, and at the same time, the toxiferous beauty of their blooms.
+What had attracted me to Queen Anne’s flowers was their delicate, lace-like feature, and at the same time, the vociferous beauty of their blooms.

-Indeed, just like in the case of these blooms, the corona crisis is filled with duality: as Anne Boyer wrote, there can be positives in the negatives; there can be abundance of possibilities in limitations.
+Indeed, just like in the case of these blooms, the corona crisis is filled with duality: as Anne Boyer wrote, there can be positives in the negatives; there can be an abundance of possibilities in limitations.
 Deep connection can be found in seclusion.
 There is eloquence in silence!
-And the mighty force that makes all this possible is none else but… love!
+And the mighty force that makes all this possible is none other than… love!